USD Coin (USDC) Price Reaches $1.00 on Major Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-USD Coin’s launch date was October 31st, 2018.
-USD Coin’s total supply is 33,349,957,844 tokens.
+USD Coin’s genesis date was October 31st, 2018.
+USD Coin’s total supply is 33,029,634,260 tokens.
 USD Coin’s official Twitter account is @circle and its Facebook page is accessible here.
-The official message board for USD Coin is medium.com/centre-blog.
+USD Coin’s official message board is medium.com/centre-blog.
 USD Coin’s official website is www.centre.io/usdc.

-It is usually not currently possible to purchase alternative cryptocurrencies such as USD Coin directly using US dollars.
-Investors seeking to trade USD Coin should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Coinbase.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase USD Coin using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as USD Coin directly using US dollars.
+Investors seeking to acquire USD Coin should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase USD Coin using one of the aforementioned exchanges.

 Receive News & Updates for USD Coin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for USD Coin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.